HabanaAI/vllm-fork/.cd/README.md

    - Model files can be large.
 For best performance, use an external disk for the Huggingface cache and set `HF_HOME` accordingly.
    Example: `-e HF_HOME=/mnt/huggingface -v /mnt/huggingface:/mnt`
-   - For a quick startup and to skip the initial model warmup (useful for fast testing), you can add:
+   - For a quick startup and to skip the initial model warmup (useful for development testing), you can add:
    `-e VLLM_SKIP_WARMUP=true`

 3. **Run the vLLM server**